-David C. Iglesias was recently appointed to the Wheaton College faculty as Director of the J. Dennis Hastert Center for Economics, Government and Public Policy and to The Jean and E. Floyd Kvamme Endowed Chair of Political Economy as Associate Professor of Politics and Law.
+David C. Iglesias was recently appointed to the Wheaton College faculty as Director of the Wheaton Center for Faith, Politics and Economics and to The Jean and E. Floyd Kvamme Endowed Chair of Political Economy as Associate Professor of Politics and Law.

 Iglesias is a 1980 graduate of Wheaton College, where he completed a B.A. in history.
 He also earned a J.D. from The University of New Mexico School of Law.